 Theologian Michael Reeves joins us again from the UK, filling in this week for John Piper.
 Today’s question is rather simple — it’s profoundly important — but the question is simple: Michael, how do we pursue our happiness in Jesus?

 Now I confess, personally, that wasn’t a message that I knew well when growing up as a young Christian.
-I think the message that I thought the gospel was was I am a sinner, Christ dies for my sins in order to buy me heaven, which meant I was grateful to Christ for redeeming me from hell and bringing me to heaven, but the real reward of the gospel, I believed, was heaven, not Christ, not God himself.
-And that changed personally for me through reading Jonathan Edwards and I was torn by his description to the hypocrite in The Religious Affections where he says that is a good description of the hypocrite — that you are using God to get something else.
-Your delight is not in God himself, the one we are made for.
+I thought the gospel was that I am a sinner and that Christ died for my sins in order to buy me heaven, which meant I was grateful to Christ for redeeming me from hell and bringing me to heaven.
+But the real reward of the gospel, I believed, was heaven, not Christ, not God himself.
+And that changed personally for me through reading Jonathan Edwards.
+I was torn by his description to the hypocrite in Religious Affections, where he says that is a good description of the hypocrite — that you are using God to get something else.
+Your delight is not in God himself, the One we are made for.

 “We were created to share the Father’s sweet pleasure in his Son.”